 - 3.5.2 An important feature of the budget process is that Directors and Heads of Service are responsible, with the support of finance staff, for the preparation and determination of their income and expenditure estimates.
 The active involvement of Directors and Heads of Service in determining their spending plans and income generation estimates ensures ownership of the budget and that the officers responsible for delivery of the services are happy that financial targets are achievable.
-During the 2017/18 budget setting cycle, all items within the base budget have been scrutinised and any changes to the figures submitted have only been incorporated with the acceptance of the Directors and Heads of Service.
+During the 2018/19 budget setting cycle, all items within the base budget have been scrutinised and any changes to the figures submitted have only been incorporated with the acceptance of the Directors and Heads of Service.
 The Council's Management Board have discussed and reviewed the budget on a regular basis throughout the process.
-In addition there have been regular meetings between the Leader, Deputy Leader, Cabinet Member for Finance, Chief Executive and Chief Finance Officer to steer the budget process. - 3.5.3 Councillors have been involved in the budget process through the Overview and Scrutiny Committee, who have investigated and challenged the proposals and Audit Committee who conducted a risk review of the budget proposals.
+In addition there have been regular meetings between the Leader, Deputy Leader, Cabinet Member for Finance, Chief Executive and Chief Finance Officer to steer the budget process. - 3.5.3 In addition to the above Management Board and Cabinet members had three awaydays to develop, challenge and review budget options and proposals prior to them being presented for consultation in the draft budget. - 3.5.4 Councillors have also been involved in the budget process through the Overview and Scrutiny Committee, who have investigated and challenged the proposals and Audit Committee who conducted a risk review of the budget proposals.